 Flights to Madeira Airport

 Flights to Madeira are available from all over Europe.
 Madeira Airport is approximately 25 minutes from Funchal.
-There is an airport bus available.

 You can organize a rental car from the airport on arrival.